VijayBalaji6/tetrix/README.md

-# tetrix
+# tetris

-tetrix game with flutter
+A new Flutter project.